Kupri Amazai

-Kuprai Amazai is a village in the Khyber Pakhtunkhwa province of Pakistan.
+Amazai is a village in the Khyber Pakhtunkhwa province of Pakistan.
 This village was founded by migrants from Amazo Gharai Mardan (near Sawabi) in 1718.
 It got its name from its proximity to a large stone which looked like a human skull..
 In Pashto, a human skull is called a Kooprai which was corrupted to Kupri over the years.
 The father (Baba) of this village migrated from District Mardan and his name was Ahmed Baba.
-The main tribes in Amazai are Pathans (Yousafzai, Tanoli), Mughals and Gujjars.
+The main tribes in Amazai are Yousafzai, Tanoli, Mughals and Gujjars.
 The population is approximately 3500 and the predominant occupations are in agriculture.

 There are two mosques (Sunni Islam) and a Hujra in Kupri.
 People come to Hujra and sit together and discuss their issues.
 The upper mosque is in the upper part of the village and the lower mosque in the lower.
 There is also a high school and three primary schools.